kotKolil/kotKolil/README.md

 - 👋 Hi, I’m Computer Magier
-- 👀 I’m interested in Web-sites,Games and Arduino
+- 👀 I’m interested in Backend on Python
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Django & Fast API
-- 💞️ I’m looking to collaborate on None
-- 📫 How to reach me uran54321@yandex.ru
+- 📫 You can send me e-mail to uran54321@yandex.ru

 <!---
 kotKolil/kotKolil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.